Waterville, Kansas

 Waterville is a city in Marshall County, Kansas, United States.
 As of the 2020 census, the population of the city was 658.

 History

 Waterville was founded in 1868 by the railroad company.
 It was named after Waterville, Maine, the hometown of a railroad official.

 The first post office in Waterville was established in February 1868.
-Waterville was incorporated as a village in 1870, and as a city the next year.
+Waterville was incorporated as a village in 1870 and as a city the following year.